 (d) EPMI will reserve transmission for Transactions completed pursuant to this Agreement on [Interconnection Provider]'s OASIS, and complete the NERC tagging process on the OATI system unless otherwise agreed to between EPMI and Customer.

-(e) If and when a new RTO begins operation in the region in which the Facility is located, comply with the scheduling requirements and satisfy any Protocols that are created in association therewith.
+(e) If and when a new RTO begins operation in the region in which a Facility or power generation facility identified with any other Resource is located, comply with the scheduling requirements and satisfy any Protocols that are created in association therewith.

 (f) Based on NERC tags and confirmations associated with and specific to each Transaction under this Agreement, perform accounting and settlement activities associated with this Agreement.